There's Nothing Like This (song)

 "There's Nothing Like This" is a song by British soul singer and songwriter Omar (a.k.a.
-Omar Lye-Fook), initially released in 1990 as his debut-single.
-The song is taken from his debut album of the same name (1990), and was re-released in 1991, peaking at number 14 in the UK.
+Omar Lye-Fook), initially released by in 1990 as his debut single.
+The song is taken from the singer's debut album of the same name (1990), and was re-released in 1991 by Talkin' Loud, peaking at number 14 in the UK.
 Additionally, it peaked at number 13 in Luxembourg, number 27 in Germany, number 34 in Sweden and number 35 in France.
 The song remains his biggest and most well-known hit to date.
-A music video was produced to promote the single and has a sepia tone.
+The accompanying music video has a sepia tone.
 In 2013, a new version of "There's Nothing Like This" was released, featuring Welsh musician Pino Palladino.

+Background and release

+Classically trained multi-instrumentalist Omar first released "There's Nothing Like This" on his dad's independent Kongo Dance label in 1990.
+The song, written by him, was entirely self-recorded on an eight-track and managed to shift 35,000 copies.
+By the end of 1990, British club, radio and sound system DJ Norman Jay of Talkin' Loud signed him and plans to repeat the London phenomenon on a national scale were laid.
+In 1991, the single was re-released and an album by the same name was also released.

+Omar told Louise Golbey in 2020 that the song was inspired by "Heaven Must Be Like This", a song off Ohio Players' 1974 album Skin Tight, and its lyrics were written under the influence of marijuana.

 Critical reception

 Upon the 1990 release, Paul Lester from Melody Maker complimented "There's Nothing Like This" as "a tasty slice of mellifluous ragga-soul shuffling and Stevie Wonder-ful crooning.
 So laidback it's upside down, or something."
 David Giles from Music Week wrote, "Only the mighty Blue Nile prevented this marvellous soul-track from reaching the top left-hand corner of the page.
 Omar is a Kent-born multi-instrumentalist with a wonderfully expressive voice who has created a heavily jazz-influenced sound – complete with George Benson-style guitar – that has seen him top the UK soul charts".
 After the 1991 release, another editor, Alan Jones, named it Pick of the Week, commenting, "Expensively acquired from the indie Kongo Dance label, Omar's slow, sinewy sleeper from last year is a surefire smash.
 The young Londoner has been attracting massive audiences at live shows.
 If he can go on delivering material like this intimately and excellently vocalised swayer he will soon repay Talkin' Loud's investment.
 Top 10 material."